 - Affidavit submitted in a case in Massachusetts that outlines Due Process / Brady concerns

-- Affidavit filed in Willie Allen Lynch v.
+- Amicus filed in Willie Allen Lynch v.
 State of Florida (2019)

 ACLU, ACLU of Florida, EFF, Georgetown Law's Center on Privacy & Technology, and Innocence Project